ariel-os/ariel-os/book/src/build_system.md

 The laze configuration defines a laze context for each MCU, MCU family, and board.

-laze passes the names of all contexts related to the selected builder as rustc `--cfg` flags.
+laze passes the names of all contexts related to the selected builder as rustc `--cfg context=$CONTEXT` flags.
 This makes it possible to use the `#[cfg]` attribute to introduce feature-gates based on the MCU, MCU family, or board, when required.